Parthenon mosque

-The Parthenon mosque refers to one of two places of Islamic worship created successively within the Parthenon during the Ottoman occupation of Greece.
+The Parthenon mosque refers to one of two places of Islamic worship created successively within the Parthenon during Greece's Ottoman period.
 The first was the mosque adapted from the Church of Our Lady of Athens, which was destroyed by a Venetian bombardment in 1687.
 The second was a free-standing building erected in the open space of what was the naos of the now ruined Parthenon; this was dismantled in 1843.

 History

 At what point the Parthenon first became a congregational mosque is undocumented.
 However, Mehmed II is known to have visited Athens in 1458 after the surrender of the Acropolis to the Ottoman Empire and again in 1460, and it is speculated that the act of conversion could have taken place then or shortly thereafter since the prominent churches of conquered territories were typically converted.
 The structural changes to the building were slight.
 A Frankish tower in the south-west corner of the pronaos, which might have served as a bell tower, was converted to a minaret.
 The presbytery screen, the high altar, and the altars in the side apses were all removed.
 The mosaic of the Virgin in the apse evidently survived conversion.
 Less certain is the fate of the ambo, the removal or not of the episcopal throne, and the precise location of the minbar and mihrab.
 This building was destroyed in the Venetian bombardment during the 1687 Siege of the Acropolis and replaced with a smaller free-standing, single-domed mosque that stood in the cleared space of the naos.
 It was built sometime in the early 18th century.
 This in turn was removed in 1843 with the beginning of archaeological activity on the Acropolis.